MadisonEvans94/MadisonEvans94/README.md

 -   📫 How to reach me **m.corbinevans@gmail.com**

--   ⚡ Fun fact **I'm a music producer and love to make mixed media artwork**
+-   ⚡ Fun fact **I'm a music producer specializing in digital audio workstations like Ableton Live.
+Currently exploring the application of machine learning in sound design.**

 ---